13 Legit Apps That Pay You to Walk

 Oddly enough, there are several apps you can download where you can actually get paid to walk.
 It might not be as lucrative as other side hustles like freelance writing or delivering for Grubhub, but it can still be a good way to earn a few extra bucks here and there.

-13 Legit Apps that Pay You to Walk
+13 Legit Apps That Pay You to Walk

-If you’re going to use one of these apps, it’s best to pair them with a fitness tracker like a Fitbit or an Apple Watch.
+If you’re going to use one of these passive income apps, it’s best to pair them with a fitness tracker like a Fitbit or an Apple Watch.
 You can use the tracker on your smartphone, but you might miss some steps if you don’t have your phone on you while you walk.

 Furthermore, these devices often pick up steps better if you’re in a building where your smartphone may miss steps altogether.
 To temper expectations, you shouldn’t expect to make a significant sum of cash on a daily basis using any of the below apps.
 That said, it’s perfectly reasonable to net a few dollars a day across several of the apps if you’re consistent about checking in.
 Consistency that can pay off to the tune of several hundred dollars per year.